Walls are used both as free standing and as retaining conditions throughout the trail system.

 Concrete stem walls provide variety of options and advantages over modular retaining walls in certain situations.
 It is important to design a proper drainage system behind the wall if it is being used as a retaining measure.

 Walls provide a valuable opportunity for the installation of visual elements that elevate brand awareness, enhance user experience and communicate interpretive messages.
 Great Rivers Greenway has created an environmental graphics toolkit that contains various designs and elements that can be considered during the planning and design process.
+Please note that it is recommended to do engraving into the stone, rather than attaching plaques, as those can be damaged or stolen.

 COMPONENTS: Click below for more information on each component.